a7063p/week-6-challenge/README.md

   - Red represents an index of 5 and above - high risk

  * Users are presented with a 5 day forecast
- * Users previous searches are saved, when the user selcts a previous search, this cities weather is displayed.
+ * Users previous searches are saved, when the user selects a previous search, this cities weather is displayed.
 This search prevents duplicate searches
   //// current bug/issue - this option will only work ***after*** the user reloads the page - sorry I am working on it

   ![weather_dashboard](/assets/images/weather_dashboard.PNG)